DylanMKelly/credit-risk-classification/README.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.

+## Additional Resources
+These are resources used in the creation of this repository *ipyn
+*template for read me
+*Class solutions
+*Chat, TA and after class hours